AlwynBarry/cs-integration/README.txt

 the correct churchname, or test it with the churchname 'cambray' to see if that is the problem.
-Check that you can actually get to your ChurchSuite JSON api url - try entering the following URL in a browser with your church name instead of `mychurch:
+Check that you can actually get to your ChurchSuite JSON api url - try entering the following URL in a browser with your church name instead of `mychurch`:

 `https://mychurch.churchsuite.com/embed/calendar/json?num_results=3`

 - How do I add my church so that I get the JSON feed for my church?

 	You must use the shortcode `church_name` parameter:

 	`[cs-event-cards church_name="mychurch" num_results="3"]`

 - I want to limit the number of events in the shortcode.

 	You can use a shortcode parameter for showing a particular number of events:

 	`[cs-events-list church_name="mychurch" num_results="6"]`